Know the limits of the human body because what you know can save you and what you don’t, could kill you!

 - Don’t attempt to warm the arms and legs.
 Heating or massaging the limbs of someone in this condition can stress the heart and lungs.

 - Don’t give the person alcohol or cigarettes.
-Alcohol hinders the rewarming process, and tobacco products interfere with circulation that is needed for rewarming.
+Alcohol hinders the rewarming process, and tobacco products interfere with the circulation needed for rewarming.

-What happens to body after 3 days without food:
+What happens to the body after 3 days without food:

 Marasmus is characterized by muscle loss and edema.
 Kwashiorkor is the most common form of malnutrition in developing countries, and it is characterized by fatigue, edema, and reduced muscular fat.